Can I Remove the Doors Between My House and Conservatory?

 Key Terms and Definitions

-Understanding the terminology used when discussing conservatory door removal helps homeowners navigate the process and communicate effectively with contractors and Building Control.
+Understanding the terminology helps homeowners navigate the process and communicate effectively with contractors and Building Control.

 What is a U-value?